-According to historical documents, from the 9th century to the 13th century, an ancient land of Bagan was the capital of the Kingdom of Pagan, the first kingdom which united the warlords and created the modern nation of Myanmar.
-In the millennium of this kingdom, from the 11th century to the 13th century, more than 10,000 temples, shrines and Buddhist monasteries were built on the broad plain of Bagan with the total area of about 104 km2 in the banks of Irrawaddy River.
-These temples and monasteries have trained thousands of monks with Buddhism, architecture, astronomy, linguistics ..., and laid the foundation for Irrawaddy River civilization - the origin of Myanmar modern culture.
+According to historical documents, from the 9th century to the 13th century, the ancient land of Bagan was the capital of the Kingdom of Pagan, the first kingdom which united the warlords and created the modern nation of Myanmar.
+In the millennium of this kingdom, from the 11th century to the 13th century, more than 10,000 temples, shrines, and Buddhist monasteries were built on the broad plain of Bagan with the total area of about 104 km2 in the banks of Irrawaddy River.
+These temples and monasteries have trained thousands of monks with Buddhism, architecture, astronomy, linguistics ..., and laid the foundation for the Irrawaddy River civilization - the origin of Myanmar modern culture.

 Bagan is located on the bank of the peaceful Irrawaddy River